 I’ve had students contact me before and ask for my advice on essay writing mills – those sites that ‘claim’ to write an original essay for you.

-These are shitty for a number of reasons:
+These are crappy for a number of reasons:

 – You’re cheating yourself out of a chance to learn these skills yourself AND develop your understanding of your course material